oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/rings.md

-In this section, we illustrate by examples how to create multivariate polynomial rings and their elements, while at the same time introducing and illustrating a special ring type for modelling multivariate polynomial rings with gradings.
+In this section, we illustrate by examples how to create multivariate polynomial rings and their elements, while at the same time introducing and illustrating a special ring type for modelling multivariate polynomial rings with (multi)gradings.
 For more details on multivariate polynomial rings, their coefficient rings (fields), and their elements, we refer to the chapters on rings and fields.

 ## Types